 Did you miss our latest webinar on how to improve your meeting with QR codes?
 We’ve added the recording to our youtube channel so that you can watch anytime.
 Learn about the basics of QR codes, how to create great ones, and the many ways you can use them for your event.

 EventRebels already has two mobile apps in the store for Google and Apple devices.
 The EROnsite app is for planners to monitor their show and, most importantly, scan QR codes on badges to track show and session attendance.
 Using the same QR code technology, exhibitors can run the ERLead app on their smartphone for lead retrieval.
 But we saved the best for last.
 The ERMobile app for attendees of conferences is now available for iPhone and Android!
-Our first releases have these exciting features: Full Conference Schedule with details for each presentation User’s Itinerary Maps of the...
+Our first releases have these exciting features: Full Conference Schedule with details for each presentation User’s Itinerary Maps of the Venue Exhibitor and...
 Read more »

 Reverse trade shows are one of the hottest items in the meetings industry.
 They promise to bring more value to exhibitors by delivering high quality appointments with high closing rates.
 To work effectively, these shows use Appointment Scheduling software to setup meetings prior to the show.
 The strange thing about reverse trade shows is that while having good appointment scheduling software is important, it is even more critical that this software is setup properly in the bigger picture of the attendees’ participation in the meeting.
 If the attendees do not make or show up to the appointments, than the quality...
 Read more »